honbul/Auto-Blogging-With-AI/README.md

 ## Features
 - Multiple source links per draft; per-link LLM summaries plus a final LLM pass for the article.
 - User order/instructions with a sensible default if left blank.
-- Rendered + raw Markdown tabs with copy buttons.
+- Rendered + raw Markdown tabs with live editing, copy, and revert.
+- Insert images directly into Markdown from search results or original sources.
 - Advanced panel shows the exact prompt, source list, and lets you set max words.
 - Image previews via DuckDuckGo (optional; toggle by env var).
 - References section appended with all source links.